 However, think about this: there are a lot of well-documented problems with the 2010 Honda Fit.
 But I happen to own one, and I can tell you that I haven’t yet experienced any of those issues.

-The Camry might sound like a bad choice, but it probably behooves you to talk to actual owners of these cars before you right it off for good.
+The Camry might sound like a bad choice, but it probably behooves you to talk to actual owners of these cars before you write it off for good.